-As global buying director of NET-A-PORTER, meet the woman who might just be the reason your basket is always full.
+As global buying director of MATCHESFASHION, meet the woman who might just be the reason your basket is always full.
 She knows, more than anyone else in the business, how to build a versatile and stylish wardrobe filled with forever pieces.

 “The way I keep my clothes might seem quite mad – they literally fill every closet in our house.
 But there is a method to my madness.
 I store items by classification, and the most-worn pieces are in the cupboard closest to my bedroom and easiest to access.
 The least-used items, including seasonal holiday pieces, are furthest away.”